glynester/Hipster-Till/README.md

 console.log(till.changeOwed);
 ```
 ## With web interface
-Load index.html into a browser.
+Load index.html into a browser on a server (see "Running a webserver in UBUNTU" below).
 Click on the dropdown list next to the "Add Item" button.
 Enter a quantity in the box to the right of that.
 Click the "Add Item" button to add the item as a purchase.